truenas/documentation/content/SCALEUIReference/Credentials/BackupCredentials/CloudCredentialScreens.md

 {{< /truetable >}}
 {{< /expand >}}
 ### OAuth and Access Token Authentication Settings
 Several cloud storage providers use OAuth authentication and a required access token to authenticate the cloud storage account.
-Providers that use these methods are Box, Dropbox, Google Photo, pCloud, and Yandex.
+Providers that use these methods are Box, Dropbox, pCloud, and Yandex.
 {{< expand "Click here for Settings" "v" >}}

 ![CloudCredentialsOAuthAccessTokeAuthentication](/images/SCALE/23.10/CloudCredentialsOAuthAccessTokeAuthentication.png "OAuth and Access Token Authentication")